nah414/synqc-temporal-dynamics-series-hybrid-controller-/README.md

 # SynQc TDS – Hybrid Controller

 SynQc TDS is a “traffic controller” for complex computing jobs.
-You press a button, it decides whether the work runs on your normal computer or a quantum service, runs it safely in the background, and shows the results in a dashboard — no quantum PhD required.
+You press a button, it decides whether the work runs on your normal computer or a quantum service, runs it safely in the background, and shows the results in a dashboard.

 You do **not** need quantum hardware or deep physics knowledge to use this project.
 SynQc TDS is designed so developers can:
 - Run advanced experiments safely